grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 To avoid broken links in these situations on grafana.com, use regular Markdown link syntax (`[link text](/docs/repo/version/folder/file/)`) instead of Hugo references.
 To ensure the links work in local builds, staging environments, and the live website, you **shouldn't** use a fully qualified URL with `https://grafana.com` for links to other content on grafana.com.

-For cross-repository links, use a standard markdown link, with the link structured like this: `\docs\repo\page\`.
+For cross-repository links, use a standard markdown link, with the link structured like this: `/docs/repo/page`.

 For example: